Game of Thrones filming locations in Ireland

-To say I am a Game of Thrones fan is putting it mildly.
-I am the sort of girl that likes to watch the season finale in full Khaleesi get up, clutching a goblet of wine.
-It is important to be fully committed to one’s favourite show.
-Most Thrones fans will know that there are lots of Game of Thrones filming locations in Northern Ireland, as around 80% of the series was filmed there.
+There are lots of amazing Game of Thrones filming locations in Ireland to be discovered.
+Most Thrones fans will know that there are lots of Game of Thrones filming locations in Ireland, as around 80% of the series was filmed there.
 Full of dramatic landscapes, ancient landscapes, rolling hills and frothing seas, it is the ideal location to film a fantasy series.
-Read my guide to Game of Thrones filming locations in Northern Ireland to discover the iconic Game of Thrones filming locations in this gorgeous part of the world
+Read my guide to Game of Thrones filming locations in Ireland to discover the iconic Game of Thrones locations in this gorgeous part of the world.

 Winterfell Castle – Castle Ward Estate